sagemath/trac_to_gh/Issue 1561.md

 # Issue 1561: [with patch] add ._matrix_() and .transpose() to vector/FreeModuleElement.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1561

 Original creator: ncalexan